weberbas/Santiago-data-analysis/README.md

 ```
 Keep in mind, that `outputFolder` and `runName` are defined in previous steps of Santiago, alternatively you can just specify any File name with:
 `CSV.write("My_Name_For_Export_allSys.csv", df)`
+However, if you follow the folder structure and runName structure provided by us, it should not be necessary to specify any file path for R studio, only the _runName_ should be changed accordingly and the R scripts should find your export files from Santiago.

 The CSV of selected Systems is only used to compare IDs of selected Systems with IDs of all systems and add a column with a boolean=true if this system is a selected System or boolean=false if this system is not one of the selected Systems.
 We do not need to export the massflow statistics of selected Systems.